Snugug/blog/pages/musings/it-all-started-our-motion-designer.md

 title: It all started with our motion designer.
 template: _layout.html
 published: June 6, 2015
+updated: June 6, 2015
+summary: >
+  Our team transformation all started with our motion designer…
 ---
 It all started with our motion designer.